bherthchavez/users-fetching/README.md

 ## Running Unit Tests
 To run the unit tests using Vitest, execute the following command:

+## Running Unit Tests
+To run the unit tests using Vitest, execute the following command:

 ### `npm run test`
-This command will trigger the unit test runner and execute all the unit tests in your application.
+This command will trigger the unit test runner and execute all the unit tests.
 The test results will be displayed in the console.

+The unit tests cover the following scenarios:

+Fulfilled when users are fetched successfully
+Rejected when an error occurs during user fetch Dispatching deleteUser with the provided userId